Proposal Overview

 Property Tax Exchange

-This proposal is subject to the provisions of R&T Code Section 99.01, as it involves the extension of services by a special district to an area where those services have not previously been provided by any local agency.
-In such cases, the exchange of property tax revenue is limited to the annual tax increment generated within the area subject to the jurisdictional change and attributable to the affected local agencies.
+This proposal is subject to the provisions of Revenue and Taxation Code (R&T Code) Section 99.01, as it involves the extension of services by a special district to an area where those services have not previously been provided by any local agency.
+In such cases, the exchange of property tax revenue is limited to the annual tax increment generated within the annexation area and attributable to the affected local agencies.

 Environmental Review